 For employees who are eligible for temporary partial disability, the compensation is calculated differently.
 These workers have returned to work, but they have not fully recovered and have returned to lesser paying duties.
 In Iowa, these employees are entitled to benefits to address the gap in their wages.
 This benefit is calculated at two-thirds (66 2/3 percent) of the difference between the pay before the injury and the pay after.
 The three-day waiting period applies to these situations, as well.

 Unfortunately, there are times when the employee’s injury or illness results in death.
 The surviving dependent family member may be eligible for death benefits from the workers’ compensation system.
 Children can receive payments until age 18 or age 25 if dependent.
 A surviving spouse can receive payments for life or until he or she is remarried.
-The family may also eligible for compensation for burial expenses up to set limits.
+The family may also be eligible for compensation for burial expenses up to set limits.

 When you are hurt on the job, you need to act in a timely manner.
 Injured employees should report their injuries to their employers as soon as possible.
-Not only does this set up a strong case, it allows the system to begin the process of paying benefits as quickly as possible.
-Iowa employees have 90 days from the date of the injury to report that injury to their employer, and any claims filed after 90 days could be denied regardless of merit.
+Not only does this set up a strong case, but it also allows the system to begin the process of paying benefits as quickly as possible.
+Iowa employees have 90 days from the date of the injury to report that injury to their employer and any claims filed after 90 days could be denied regardless of merit.